pdb++, a drop-in replacement for pdb

 pdb++ is developed using Test Driven Development, and we try to keep test coverage high.

 As a general rule, every commit should come with its own test.
-If it’s a new feature, it should come with one or many tests which excercise it.
+If it’s a new feature, it should come with one or many tests which exercise it.
 If it’s a bug fix, the test should fail before the fix, and pass after.

 The goal is to make refactoring easier in the future: if you wonder why a certain line of code does something, in principle it should be possible to comment it out and see which tests fail.